ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

 .. _dtp_cp_sim_ode_task3:

-Task 3 - error control
+Task 3 - Error control
 ++++++++++++++++++++++

 In addition to providing adaptive stepping, CVODE is also a very configurable solver.
 Beyond the maximum step size explored above, a further control parameter of that is often of interest are the tolerances used to control the accumulation of error in the numerical approximation of the mathematical model.
 This tolerance specifies how accurate we require the solution of the integration to be, and the value used can be very specific to the mathematical model being simulated.
 In task 2 above, we used a tolerance of 1.0e-7.
 Depending on the behaviour of your mathematical model, you may need to tighten (reduce) or loosen (increase) the tolerance values, depending on the specific application the model is being used for.
 Here we explore the effect of the tolerance value on the ICC model introduced above.